mc2-project/opaque-sql/docs/src/usage/usage.rst

 *****************************

-1. Package Opaque into a JAR.
+1. Package Opaque into a fat JAR.
+The reason we need a fat JAR is because the JAR produced by ``build/sbt package`` does not include gRPC dependencies needed for remote attestion.

    .. code-block:: bash

                    cd ${OPAQUE_HOME}
-                   build/sbt package
+                   build/sbt test:assembly

 2. Launch the Spark shell with Opaque.